Answering machine: History

 Another commercially successful answering machine was the Ansafone created by inventor Dr. Kazuo Hashimoto, who was employed by a company called Phonetel.
 This company began selling the first answering machines in the US in 1960.
 Another early model known as the Code-a-Phone was introduced in 1966.

 Answering machines became more widely used after the restructuring of AT&T in 1984, which was when the machines became affordable and sales reached one million units per year in the US.
-The first post-breakup device went by the trade name of DuoPhone and was sold by Tandy (Radio Shack).
+The first post-breakup device went by the trade name of DuoPhone and was sold by Tandy Corporation.
 This device and its successors were designed by Sava Jacobson, an electrical engineer with a private consulting business.
 While early answering machines used magnetic tape technology, most modern equipment uses solid state memory storage; some devices use a combination of both, with a solid-state circuit for the outgoing message and a cassette for the incoming messages.

 James P. Mitchell displayed a working prototype of a digital outgoing message with a taped incoming system at an Iowa State University VEISHEA engineering openhouse in April 1982.
 This system won a gold award from the Engineering department.
 In 1983, Kazuo Hashimoto received a patent for a digital answering machine architecture with US Patent 4,616,110.
 The first digital answering machine brought to the market was AT&T's Model 1337 in 1990; an activity led by Trey Weaver.
 Mr. Hashimoto sued AT&T but quickly dropped the suit because the AT&T architecture was significantly different from his patent.